inabikarilibrary/inalib/inapedia/tournaments/hg/hg6.md

 # Hades Garden #6

-Hades Garden #6 is the sixth edition of the [Hades Garden](hgmain.md) tournament series.
+Hades Garden #6 was the sixth edition of the [Hades Garden](hgmain.md) tournament series.
 48 players participated.

 Tier: Major